jbtule/cdto/README.md

 To install "cd to.app" copy it to your Applications folder, and then from the applications folder drag it into the Finder toolbar (10.9 Mavericks requires ⌘ + ⌥)

-To use with iTerm or X11/xterm, using the finder contextual menu "show package contents"  and exchange the plugins in the Plugin/Plugin Disabled folders respectively.
+For old versions to use with iTerm or X11/xterm, using the finder contextual menu "show package contents"  and exchange the plugins in the Plugin/Plugin Disabled folders respectively.
 Next time you run  "cd to ..." it should open with the correct application.

 ###Changes: